- THE COCKTAIL CRITERIA

 - Home-made rum blends or rum infusions are prohibited.

 - It is prohibited to use ingredients that contain tobacco, any type of drug or psychotropic ingredient.
+It is also prohibited to use any kind of flame when preparing your cocktail.

 - Competitors must specify an original name for their cocktail.